jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

   -keystore server.jks -storepass password123
 ```

-then export the environment variable
+then export the environment variable as we did for symmetric encryption:

 ```shell
 export ENCRYPT_KEY=password123